‘Opposition will cry if there’s no open vote’

 ISLAMABAD: Prime Minister Imran Khan on Wednesday said the opposition would cry if there is secret voting in Senate elections as in that case, the government could get more seats.

 Talking to journalists in Rawalpindi’s Kalar Syedan Tehsil, he revealed that in the past, he was offered money for Senate seats while at present, the rate of becoming a senator in Balochistan is going up from Rs 500 million to 700 million.
 “Everyone knows that Senate votes are sold.
+“Remember, it is easier for the government and we can take Balochistan is going up from Rs 500 million to 700 million.
+“Everyone knows that Senate votes are sold.
 “Remember, it is easier for the government and we can take more than our seats because the government has the power, but we are sitting in the government, so there should be an open ballot,” he contended.

 He said the first question to be asked is whether the conscience of politicians is traded here or not, whether the conscience of people should be bought and bribed.
 “Your MPAs and senators are the leaders of the country, i.e. those who become MPAs or senators by paying bribes and sell their conscience, then the biggest question arises.
 Does money run for leadership?” he asked.